Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In this mode, the [=ingest source=] prepares and ingests all the [=Objects=] intended for consumption by a client.
    These are complete [=streaming presentation=] including all manifest and media objects.

-   DASH/HLS ingest exists independently of Profile 1.
-The requirements below encapsulate all needed functionality to support Profile 2.
-The requirements listed for Profile 1 in section #general_Protocol_Requirements_p1 do not apply to Profile 2.
+   The requirements below encapsulate all needed functionality to support Interface 2.
+The requirements listed for Profile 1 in section #general_Protocol_Requirements_p1 do not apply to Interface 2.
    General shared requirements are covered in section #general.
-In case CMAF used as track format, compatibility between two profiles can be achieved.
+In case CMAF used as track format, compatibility between two profiles may be achieved, in the sense that CMAF ingest receivers will also be able to interpret a CMAF DASH ingest.

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}